w3c/wai-curricula/content/designer/widgets-and-interaction.md

 * create designs that allow provision of keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies keyboard shortcuts
 * create designs that allow for consistent focus indicators through the whole widget or application lifetime

+### Topic: Movement and Context

+#### Learning Outcomes for Topic

+Students should be able to:

+* create designs that allow to pause, stop, or hide any content that blinks, moves, or auto-updates
+* ensure flashing content is below the general flash and red flash thresholds
+* create designs that allow to provide content that does not flash more than three times in a second
+* create designs that allow to disable motion animation triggered by interaction, such as additional animations when scrolling
+* create designs that support mechanisms to stop or control the volume of any audio that plays automatically for more than 3 seconds
+* create designs that prevent changes of context unless the user is aware of them or has explicitly requested such changes

 ### Topic: Notifications

 #### Learning Outcomes for Topic